mattermost/docs/source/about/editions-and-offerings.rst

 We have three primary plans available:

-* **Mattermost Free** - This a free version of our collaboration suite designed for single teams (self-hosted only).
+* **Mattermost Free** - This a free version of our collaboration platform designed for single teams (self-hosted only).
 * **Mattermost Professional** - This is a paid subscription service providing advance access controls and user management for managers leading teams of teams.
-* **Mattermost Enterprise** - This is a paid subscription service for large and sophisticated enterprise-scale deployments of the Mattermost suite.
+* **Mattermost Enterprise** - This is a paid subscription service for large and sophisticated enterprise-scale deployments of the Mattermost platform.

 For customers using our service in a self-hosted deployment, the Mattermost Free offering is available in both our open source and commercial code bases (called Mattermost Team Edition and Mattermost Enterprise Edition, respectively).